Bulging Disc Treatment

 Patient resting at home during the first 72 hours after a pain management procedure

-Long-Term Recovery• Resume light daily activities gradually over the first one to two weeks in accordance with your physician's specific guidance for your procedure and diagnosis.
+• Resume daily activities progressively over the first one to two weeks, guided by your physician's specific recommendations.

-• Attend all scheduled follow-up appointments so your physician can evaluate your neurological response, monitor recovery progress, and adjust your treatment plan as needed.
+• Return for all scheduled follow-up visits so your physician can assess your neurological improvement, review your rehabilitation progress, and determine whether any additional treatment is indicated.

 Patient attending follow-up recovery session at a Southern California pain clinic for long-term pain relief